Aug. 24 – Labor Day, Sept. 4, 2023

 A: The average customer drinks between two and three 12 oz. glasses of milk.

-Q: The Corn Roast grows all its corn at a farm near which Minnesota town?
+Q: The Corn Roast’s corn comes from a farm near which Minnesota town?

 A: Waverly, Minn.